A workplace communication strategy can boost employee productivity. Here’s what it is and why it works.

 - What communication channels are used and how to access them

-- Guidelines for key business activities, such as hiring, terminating, exiting employees, discussing benefits, customer outreach
+- Guidelines for key business activities, such as hiring, terminating, exiting employees, discussing benefits, and customer outreach

 For HR leaders, this means their team will be busy putting together a comprehensive communications plan, distributing it among employees, and answering questions.

-And the effect of poor communication on the bottom line?
+And (good heavens) what’s the effect of poor communication on the bottom line?
 It’s significant.
-Companies with just 100 employees can expect to lose $420,000 annually from miscommunication.
+Plumble also reports that companies with just 100 employees can expect to lose $420,000 annually from miscommunication.

 - Increased collaboration

 - Higher productivity

 - Growth in employee retention

 5 effective communication methods to improve your workplace environment

 Every HR professional needs to master several communication skills to effectively get teams motivated and onboard.
 However, the starting point is to make sure that all communication coming from both managers and HR is:

 The more employees trust in their leaders, the more likely they are to be comfortable providing feedback and asking questions.
 Furthermore, employees who trust your messages are more likely to be engaged and interested in your internal communications plan.